ts4z/barge-rulebook/src/introduction.md

 # Introduction

+This rulebook codifies various poker games that may feature, or have been featured, at BARGE.
+It is a supplement for the host casino's rulebook and the TDA rules, not a replacement for them.
+We intend to capture the things that are unique to BARGE, but we also try to be a general (if sometimes informal) reference for poker games in general.

 This book is split into three main sections: Procedures, Poker Games, and Variations.

 [General Rules](general.md) apply to many games.
 In most cases,